 Workplace transformation and the hybrid workforce

 In the past hundred years, the world of work has undergone continuous evolution.
 The steady push of technology and the rise of the digital workplace have shaped not only how and where we work, but also the nature of the roles and skills required in a highly dynamic working culture.
 The working world continues to evolve, requiring business leaders to look for innovative solutions that will support the workplaces and workforces of the future.

-- Changing roles in the workforce: As the use of AI in the workplace increases, so does the demand for roles that are primarily knowledge-based and cognitive.
+- Changing roles in a digital workplace: As the use of AI in the workplace increases, so does the demand for roles that are primarily knowledge-based and cognitive.
 And despite concerns about humans being pushed out of the workforce by AI and robots, the forecast is actually much rosier than many may think.
-For example, in 2018, a WEF report found that, while disrupting some more traditional roles, the digitalization of the workforce is on track to create up to 133 million new roles by 2022 – occupations that didn’t even previously exist.
+For example, a WEF report found that, while disrupting some more traditional roles, the digitalisation of the workforce is on track to create up to 133 million new roles by 2022 – occupations that didn’t even previously exist.
 Furthermore, by 2022 these emerging roles are forecasted to comprise up to a third of the employee base of large firms around the world.

 - Demand for new skills in the workplace of the future: As the digital workplace reduces the need for an on-site workforce, it also increases the need for knowledge-intensive tasks.
 From 2000 to 2019, the proportion of employees with graduate-level qualifications rose from 24% to 42%.
 Other studies and statistics also show a nearly 20% rise in the past 10 years in jobs calling for evidence of complex problem-solving and innovative thinking.
 And, of course, a sophisticated level of computer and software literacy is basically essential for the workforce of the future.